kagisearch/kagi-docs/kagi/src/api/summarizer.md

 Read how is summarization data handled in our [privacy policy](https://kagi.com/privacy#Summarizer).

 For handling sensitive information and documents, we recommend setting the 'cache' API parameter to False.
-In this way, the document will just flow through our infrastructure and will not be retained anywhere.
+In this way, the document will "flow through" our infrastructure and will not be retained anywhere after processing.

 ## Support